You might think you have some bushcraft skills but how many of these are you master of?

 Knowing which plants are edible can save your life and is a pretty cool bushcraft skill.
 Plants are the easiest meal you will have to catch…if you know which ones to eat.

-Foraging may be less glamorous than building a shelter or trapping wild animals but it is just as important.
+Foraging for edible plants may be less glamorous than building a shelter or trapping wild animals but it is just as important.
 This is the skill that takes the most education and is very region-specific.

 The best way to learn foraging is from an experienced mentor.
 The second best way to learn is from a really good guide.